University Of Alabama SGA Warns That Groups Will Lose Preferred Football Seating If They Protest Donald Trump

 At Alabama, like many other colleges and universities, the student government association is in charge of allotting funding to student groups.
 It was not clear if the warning extended to more mild protests against Trump, like the booing and chanting he has faced at recent sporting events.

-The report noted that close to 60 students groups have reserved seating blocks at Bryant-Denny Stadium, most of them Greek organizations.
+The report noted that close to 60 student groups have reserved seating blocks at Bryant-Denny Stadium, most of them Greek organizations.

 The move comes after Trump was met with hostile crowds at two recent sporting events.
-The president was met with loud boos and chants of “Lock him up!” when he was shown on the video board at Nationals Stadium during Game 5 of the World Series, and a few days later was booed again when attending UFC 244 at Madison Square Garden.
-In addition to the boos, he was met with some organized protests at both, with crowds gathering outside Madison Square Garden with signs and banners against Trump, and some inside Nationals Park displaying banners calling for the president’s impeachment.
+The president was met with loud boos and chants of “Lock him up!” when he was shown on the video board at Nationals Stadium during Game 5 of the World Series.
+A few days later, he was booed again when attending UFC 244 at Madison Square Garden.
+In addition to the boos, he was met with some organized protests at both.
+Crowds gathered outside Madison Square Garden with signs and banners against Trump, and some inside Nationals Park displayed banners calling for the president’s impeachment.

 While it is not clear yet if Trump will meet the same kind of reaction from Alabama fans this weekend, some of the players say they are excited to have him there.
 Joe Burrow, the starting quarterback for the LSU Tigers, said he finds it cool to know that the president will be at the game.

-“Regardless of your political views, that’s pretty cool, having the president at your game,” Burrow told reporters Monday, via The Advertiser.
-“It doesn’t matter whether you’re a Democrat or a Republican.
-The president at the game is pretty cool.”
+“Regardless of your political views, that’s pretty cool having the president at your game,” Burrow told reporters Monday, via The Advertiser.
+“Doesn’t matter whether you’re a Democrat or a Republican, the president at the game’s pretty cool.”